Post-election lawsuits related to the 2020 U.S. presidential election from Pennsylvania

 In direct response to Pennsylvania Democratic Party v.
 Boockvar and the 2020 United States presidential election in Pennsylvania, the Donald Trump 2020 presidential campaign launched numerous lawsuits contesting the purview of the Pennsylvania Supreme Court and the election processes of Pennsylvania.
-All of these have either been dismissed or dropped.
-The last two remaining cases were dismissed without comment by the Supreme Court on February 22, 2021.
+All of these were either dismissed or dropped.

+The lawsuits filed after Election day were Bognet et al. v.
+Boockvar et al. and Donald J. Trump for President v.
+Boockvar et al..
+Donald J. Trump for President v.
+Boockvar et al. was dismissed without comment by the Supreme Court on February 22, 2021.
 On April 19, 2021, more than five months after the November 3, 2020 election, the Supreme Court declined to hear the outstanding case brought by former Republican congressional candidate Jim Bognet, dismissing it without comment.

 Summary of lawsuits

 Barnette v.
 Lawrence

 On November 4, 2020, 4th congressional district candidate Kathy Barnette sued Montgomery County officials in federal district court.
 Barnette claimed the county's board of elections violated the state's election code by inspecting ballot envelopes for missing information, a process known as pre-canvassing, and by giving voters a chance to correct such deficiencies.
 Barnett also claimed that the federal equal protection clause was violated because only certain voters were allowed the chance to cure.
 Barnette asked the county to reject any affected ballots.
 On November 6, Judge Timothy J. Savage denied the plaintiffs' request.